 A minimum of 500 client contact hours is required to graduate from the MA program.
 Half of the 500 hours must be therapy with either couples or families.
 A minimum of 100 supervision hours is also required.
 Students will gain client contact and supervision hours from seeing clients in the ULM MFT clinic and at their internship sites.

 Are graduate assistantships available, and if so, where?

 GAs are available for eligible MA students.
 Please refer to the question on GAs above.

 Is your program more research based or clinically based?

 A master’s degree is the terminal degree for the therapy-field, so we focus on developing our students’ therapeutic and clinical skills during the MA program.
 However, we also emphasize the academic and theoretical base of therapy.
 We do require our students to take a research course in the program.

 Typically, the MA program lasts 2 years, including the summer between the two years.
 Most students complete in this time-frame.

 Will I be licensed after graduating from your MA program?

-The coursework for the MA program meets the academic requirements for licensure as a Licensed Marriage and Family Therapist and Licensed Professional counselor in Louisiana and many other states.
+The coursework for the MA program meets the academic requirements for licensure as a Licensed Marriage and Family Therapist in Louisiana and many other states.
 We encourage applicants to look at the licensing requirements for states in which they are interested in practicing to determine if the MA coursework meets the academic requirements.
 Students should also investigate how many client contact hours are required to attain licensure.
 In Louisiana, and many other states, students can begin practicing after they graduate, but there is a period of approximately two years that requires supervision from a fully licensed therapist.

 In Louisiana, students are eligible to become Marriage and Family Therapy Interns immediately after graduating with the academic requirements for licensure.
 Please visit the Louisiana LPC board’s website for information on licensure in Louisiana.
 If you are interested in becoming licensed in another state, please consult that state’s requirements for licensure.